Flèche bas

 First study on the impact of AI on music

-In January, in partnership with Gema (Germany), Sacem presented the very first analysis of the opportunities and challenges associated with the use of AI in music.
-This study notably evaluated the amounts and market shares already represented by generative AI in 2023, counted the proportion of creators who have already used AI in their work, those who think it can feed their creativity or those who believe that the risks of GAI outweigh the opportunities. (link to the full study)
+In January, in partnership with GEMA (Germany), Sacem released the first comprehensive analysis of the opportunities and challenges posed by AI tools in the music sector.
+This study assessed the market size and shares attributed to generative AI in 2023, measured how many creators already used AI in their work, and examined whether creators saw AI and GAI as a tool for inspiration or a threat that outweighs its benefits. (link to the full study)

-A similar study published in November by Cisac, to which Sacem made a significant contribution, confirms the findings and figures: the issue of copyright is central in the context of generative AI, with the need for transparency, a request for authorisation and clear financial contributions when copyrighted works are used.
+A similar study published in November by SISAC—where Sacem made a significant contribution—confirmed these findings, concluding that the issue of copyright is central in the context of generative AI and calls for greater transparency, regulation of use, and fair financial contributions when copyrighted works are used.

 open